Leaving Your Money in the TSP

 Investments, Loans and Court Orders—You cannot make any additional investments into your account after you leave federal service, and you can no longer borrow from your account.
 If you have an outstanding loan at the time you separate, it must be repaid or a taxable distribution will be declared on any portion that is taxable on withdrawal.
 Until the loan is closed, you will not be able to make a withdrawal.
 In addition, you must resolve any court orders against your account before you can make a withdrawal.

-If you are separated and receiving a series of substantially equal payments from your TSP account when you turn 70 1⁄2, your payments will be used to satisfy the minimum distribution requirement.
+If you are separated and receiving installment payments from your TSP account when you turn 72 (70 1/2 for those who reached that age before the end of calendar year 2019), your payments will be used to satisfy the minimum distribution requirement.
 If the total amount of your payments does not satisfy the requirement, the TSP will issue a supplemental payment for the remaining amount in December of that year.